 from north of Palestine, probably present day Iran.
 Most likely they came from the east, one of

-the neighboring kingdoms.
+the neighboring kingdoms, as pointed out in the Gospel of Matthew.
 North and east

 are Islamic lands.
 Either scenario